asent35/gbt/README.md

 ## 📝 Lisans

-AsEnTJ Studios © 2024
+Asent Studios © 2024

 ---

-Made with 💙 by AsEnTJ Studios
+Made with 💙 by Asent Studios